 Lake Weston Elementary is a school that participates actively in the Positive Behavior Support program.
-Embedded in the culture is a PBS support team that meets monthly with representatives of each grade level to address behaviors and concerns and collaborate on strategies to improve positive choices among students and decrease behavior infractions.
+Embedded in the culture is a Positive Behavior Support (PBS) team that meets monthly with representatives of each grade level to address behaviors and concerns and collaborate on strategies to improve positive choices among students and decrease behavior infractions.
 Lake Weston has adopted a behavior mission of Mustang PRIDE and each week all classroom based teachers identify a student who has demonstrated Mustang PRIDE and they are celebrated on the morning news as Mustang of the Week.
 Also, as part of Mustang PRIDE, Lake Weston has an incentive program whereas students are randomly recognized on the spot who are showing Mustang PRIDE with a Mustang Pride ticket.
-Student PRIDE tickets are placed in a drawing on Friday where their names can be selected to choose a prize from our Mustang PRIDE incentive case.
-In addition to PBS, during the summer of 2014, each grade level sent a representative to a 4-day comprehensive training on Win-Win Discipline.
-During the 2014-2015 school year, each teacher received the Win-Win Discipline book and is partaking in a school wide book study with training representatives as the facilitators for implementation.
-Lake Weston Administration and the Dean participated in district discipline meetings, attended the Behavior Leadership Academy in July 2014, and attended the Behavior Intervention Training through FDLRS summer of 2014.
-Finally, Lake Weston follows consistently and fairly enforces the OCPS Student Code of Conduct and the MTSS process for behaviors.
+Mustang PRIDE tickets are placed in a drawing on Friday where their names can be selected to choose a prize from our Mustang PRIDE incentive case.
+In addition to PBS, during the summer of 2015, each grade level sent a representative to a 2-day comprehensive training on CHAMPS.
+During the 2015-2016 school year, each teacher will receive the CHAMPS book and will be partaking in a school wide book study with training representatives as the facilitators for implementation.
+Lake Weston Administration and the Dean participated in district discipline meetings.
+Finally, Lake Weston follows consistently and fairly enforces the OCPS Student Code of Conduct and the Multi-tiered Support System process for behaviors.